Illuminate your writing...

-As the author of two novels of historical fiction and a passionate student of history, Claire can be of particular help to authors of historical fiction, memoirs, family history, historical non-fiction, and historical fantasy.
+Claire Mulligan of Luminous Edits in Victoria, BC offers over fifteen years of experience as a professional editor of fiction, creative non-fiction, short stories, essays, screenplays and screenplay adaptations.
+As the author of two novels of historical fiction and a passionate student of history, Claire is of particular help to authors of historical fiction, memoirs, family history, historical non-fiction, historical fantasy, and speculative fiction.

 Claire holds an MFA in screenwriting and a BA in English.
 She teaches creative writing at Camosun College and the University of Victoria.
 Her courses include: Writing History, Writing the Family Memoir, Writing Historical Fiction, Dialogue Bootcamp, and Screen Adaptation.
 She is a member of PEAVI (Professional Editors Association of Vancouver Island and Victoria) and is on the board of CineVic (Victoria's independent film society).
 Her literary work is represented by the Cook/McDermid agency.

 Claire’s debut novel, The Reckoning of Boston Jim (Brindle & Glass, 2007) is set in British Columbia in 1863 during the tumultuous building of the Cariboo Wagon Road.
 It was nominated for the BC Book Prize as well as the Scotiabank Giller Prize – Canada's most prestigious award.

 "The historical milieu is breathtakingly convincing...The Reckoning of Boston Jim marks the appearance of a writer fully in command of her talents.
 It deserves every accolade that can be applied to it."